KHAD: Pre-KhAD (-1979)

 After the events of the Saur Revolution, the PDPA established AGSA (Da Afghanistan da Gato da Saatane Adara or Afghan Agency for Safeguarding National Interest) as its domestic/foreign intelligence agency with Assadullah Sarwari serving as its first director.
 Sarwari was known for torturing anyone who disagreed with the PDPA.
 AGSA operations eventually led to an anti-PDPA insurgency.
+AGSA additionally had a secret code between members Meera Jan, Fazil Qadir and the head of AGSA’s investigation committee which was intercepted by Rahmatullah Omid, used for killing anyone who the Khalq deemed an enemy.
+The killings would take place at night.
+The code was used via telephone and was in the Russian language, with the transcript reading “How’s the weather like?
+Are we going to shoot, are we going to kill?”.